xdmushui/partner-center-sdk/develop/get-a-customer-s-utilization-record-for-azure.md

 - A customer identifier.
 - A subscription identifier.

 This API returns daily and hourly unrated consumption for an arbitrary time span.
-However, *this API is not supported for Azure plans*.
+However, *this API isn't supported for Azure plans*.
 If you have an Azure plan, see the articles [Get invoice unbilled consumption line items](get-invoice-unbilled-consumption-lineitems.md) and [Get invoice billed consumption line items](get-invoice-billed-consumption-lineitems.md) instead.
-These articles describe how to get rated consumption at daily level per meter per resource.
-This is equivalent to the daily grain data provided by the Azure utilization API.
-You will need to use the invoice identifier to retrieve billed usage data.
+These articles describe how to get rated consumption at a daily level per meter per resource.
+This rate consumption is equivalent to the daily grain data provided by the Azure utilization API.
+You'll need to use the invoice identifier to retrieve billed usage data.
 Or, you can use current and previous periods to get unbilled usage estimates. *Hourly grain data and arbitrary date range filters aren't currently supported for Azure plan subscription resources*.

 ## Azure utilization API